Safeguarding statement

 Scope

-Immediate risk of harm
+Immediate risk

 We will inform the person that we are making the call unless to do so would cause further or potential harm.
 We will provide all requested information and keep a record of information shared.

-Escalation Procedures
+Escalation procedures

-The following procedure will be followed when there are safeguarding concerns and escalated upwards if a colleague is unavailable or the concerns require further consideration or a referral without consent is required:
+The following procedure will be followed when there are safeguarding concerns and escalated upwards if a colleague is unavailable or the concerns require further consideration; or a referral without consent is required:

-• Safeguarding Duty Cover
+• Safeguarding Duty Manager

-• Designated Safeguarding Lead – Chief Executive
+• Designated Safeguarding Lead

 • Safeguarding Lead Trustee